JustJordanT/typescript-azure-service-bus/README.md

 ## Overview

-This project demonstrates a minimal setup to use AWS SNS and SQS with .NET.
+This project demonstrates a minimal setup to use AWS SNS (Simple Notification Service) and SQS (Simple Queue Service) with .NET, showcasing an implementation of event-driven architecture.
 It includes examples for publishing messages to an SNS topic, subscribing an SQS queue to that topic, and consuming messages from the queue.

+Event-driven architecture is a software design pattern in which the flow of the program is determined by events such as user actions, sensor outputs, or messages from other programs or services.
+In this context, AWS SNS acts as the event publisher, while SQS serves as the event consumer.
+Key aspects of event-driven architecture demonstrated in this project:

+- Decoupling: SNS and SQS allow for loose coupling between components, enabling greater flexibility and scalability.
+- Asynchronous communication: Messages are sent and received asynchronously, improving system responsiveness.
+- Event-driven flow: The system reacts to events (messages) as they occur, rather than following a predefined sequence of operations.
+- Scalability: By using managed services like SNS and SQS, the architecture can easily scale to handle varying loads.

+This setup provides a foundation for building more complex event-driven systems, allowing developers to create responsive, scalable applications that can efficiently process and react to events in real time.

 ## Table of Contents